Documentation Index

 exitWhenIdle | boolean | false | Exit after idle timeout instead of running continuously |

-idleWaitSeconds | integer | 2-3 | Seconds of inactivity before considering idle |
+idleWaitSeconds | integer | varies | Seconds of inactivity before considering idle.
+Defaults: MySQL=2, PostgreSQL=3, SQL Server=10, Oracle=30 |

-flushIntervalSeconds | integer | 5 | Force flush buffered data every N seconds |
+flushIntervalSeconds | integer | 5 | Force flush buffered data every N seconds (MySQL and Oracle only) |

-eventsPerFlush | integer | 5000 | Flush after N events (MySQL) |
+eventsPerFlush | integer | 5000 | Flush after N events (MySQL and Oracle only).
+PostgreSQL uses a fixed rotation threshold of ~150,000 operations |

 processCommits | boolean | false | Include BEGIN/COMMIT markers in .ckt files |